Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 - UV Sphere
 - Cylinder

+Additional meshes/curves will be explained in next steps and articles.
 ### Tools
 - Move, Rotate, Scale (if you have selection of one or more elements, you can move, rotate or scale them)
 - Vertex Slide/Edge Slide (Transform a vertex or edges along one of its adjacent edges/faces)